 “Celes, I was reading one of your articles and noticed a reader mentioning the movie ‘Yes Man’ in his comment.
 After reading the comment, I watched the movie and really felt a positive change in me.
-I will be really grateful if you could suggest similar inspirational movies that can help me in self-improvement.” — Fahad, Pakistan
+I would be really grateful if you could suggest similar inspirational movies that can help me in self-improvement.” — Fahad, Pakistan

-Not in any order of importance.
+Not in order of importance.

 1. Bruce Almighty